Article summary:

 It’s like swimming upstream with lead weights tied to your arms and legs.

-The statistics below are meant to give you some color for what’s happening in other firms, so you prioritize sales, marketing, and ops improvements.
+The statistics below shed light on what’s happening in other firms, so you prioritize sales, marketing, and ops improvements.

 Note: So many stats are geared toward B2B SaaS and/or a mix of SaaS and Services.
-I add context for b2b services firms based on my experiences.
+I added context for b2b services firms based on my experiences.

 Buyers build their shortlist before the first sales call